 On April 29, 2015, Seaboard received from the Department of Justice, Asset Forfeiture and Money Laundering Section ("AFMLS"), a Grand Jury subpoena issued by the U.S. District Court for the District of Columbia (the "DC District Court") requesting records related to 37 specified foreign companies and five individuals.
 Seaboard has previously produced documents responsive to Grand Jury subpoenas dated September 18, 2014 and October 17, 2014.
 The subpoena issued September 18, 2014 requested records related to nine entities and one individual, and the subpoena issued October 17, 2014 requested records with respect to eight additional entities and one additional individual.
 Two additional subpoenas, each dated July 2, 2015, were received by Seaboard requesting records related to a certain customer.
 The companies and individuals as to which the requested records relate to are not affiliated with Seaboard.
-The AFMLS attorney conducting the investigation has advised Seaboard that it is not a target of the investigation.
+The AFMLS attorney conducting the investigation advised Seaboard during discussions in 2015 that it was not a target of the investigation.
+On June 6, 2016, a request was received for additional information relating to an affiliate of Seaboard as to which Seaboard is in the process of responding.
 Seaboard has retained outside counsel and is cooperating with the government's investigation.
 It is impossible at this stage either to determine the probability of a favorable or unfavorable outcome or to estimate the amount of potential loss, if any, resulting from the government's inquiry.